Hurence/logisland-flow-analytics-ml-jobs/docs/atelier-jdev-3-spark.md

-# Introduction to spark
+# An introduction to Big Data analysis with Spark

+- Interactive data exploration with SPARK RDD
+- Interactive dataframe analysis with spark shell
+- Package and launch a Spark application

-## Interactive data exploration with SPARK
+## Interactive data exploration with SPARK RDD
 In this sequence, we will use the Spark's interactive shell to explore the [Wikipedia web site traffic](http://dumps.wikimedia.org/other/pagecounts-raw/).

 You will then discover how easy  an exploratory data analysis with Spark (and Scala) can be, in an R (or Python) fashion.
 You will also see how an intuitive/high-level framework like Spark can drastically improve data mining in a big data context (by distributing all the processing behind the scene and let user manipulates data structures without worrying about their sizes) where relational SQL or even Map/Reduce jobs would definitely suffers from very high latencies.
 At last I hope you will be impressed by the seamlessly inter-operation between Spark & the Hadoop file system.